-This financial report is designed to provide readers with a general overview of the Water Authority's finances and to show the Water Authority's accountability for the money it receives.
-If you have questions about this report or need additional information, contact the Water Authority's Superintendent at our new address 1580 Union Turnpike, New Hyde Park, New York, 11040.
+This financial report is designed to provide our customers, creditors and public with a general overview of the Water Authority's finances and to demonstrate the Water Authority's accountability for the money it receives.
+If you have questions about this report or need additional information, contact the Water Authority's Superintendent at 1580 Union Turnpike, New Hyde Park, NY 11040.